wh-alice/mig_visualstudio/vs/misc/expression-or-statement-is-not-valid-in-debug-windows.md

 ---
-title: "Expression or statement is not valid in debug windows" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
+title: "Expression or statement is not valid in debug windows | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"